dev-berkacar/Expanding-Planets/README.md

 # Expanding-Planets
-# It is an easy project that allows you to switch panel between the others.
+# It is an easy project that allows you to switch panels between the other.